 History of Architecture and Urbanism Society

-The History of Architecture and Urbanism Society (HAUS) consists of students in the History of Architecture and Urban Development (HAUD) Ph.D. program.
-HAUS coordinates a variety of events, including lecture series, film series, symposia, and field trips.
+The History of Architecture and Urbanism Society (HAUS) consists of graduate students in the History of Architecture and Urban Development (HAUD) Ph.D. program.
+HAUS coordinates a variety of events, including lecture series, workshops, film series, symposia, and field trips.